tanishqtiwari7/ProjectEXO/README.md

 ## How It Works 🧩

 - Server initializes and listens on port 2005
-- Client connections are assigned unique UUIDs
+- Each client connection is assigned a unique UUID
-- RSA key exchange establishes secure communications
+- Secure RSA key exchange establishes encrypted communications
-- Authentication verifies user credentials
+- Authentication verifies user credentials against stored username/password pairs
-- Each client is handled in a separate thread
+- Each client is handled in a separate thread for concurrent connections
-- Encrypted packets are used for all communications
+- Packets are split into chunks for handling large messages
+- All communications are encrypted using RSA encryption
-- AI requests are processed and responses returned securely
+- AI requests are processed through Ollama and responses returned securely

-## Packet Types 📦
+## Communication Protocol 📦

 The server handles different types of packets:
+- Type 0: Client status broadcasts
 - Type 1: Regular messages
+  - Subtype 0: General broadcast messages
+  - Subtype 1: Private messages
 - Type 9: AI functionality
   - Subtype 1: Text completion/chat

+## Security Implementation 🔐

+- 2048-bit RSA encryption for all communications
+- Unique key pairs for each client connection
+- Secure key exchange protocol
+- Password-based authentication
+- UUID-based client identification

+## User Management 👤

+- Users are stored in `~/.exo/server/known.txt`
+- Default users are created on first run
+- New users can be registered through the server interface
+- Passwords are stored in plaintext (consider implementing hashing in future versions)

 ## Companion Project 🤝